fventuri/gr-digiham/README.md

 ## Credits

-- Many thanks to Jakob Ketterl, DD5JFK for all his hard work on developing and supporting Digiham and Codec Server; without them the gr-digiham OOT module wouldn't be possible
+- Many thanks to Jakob Ketterl, DD5JFK for all his hard work on developing and supporting Csdr, Digiham and Codec Server; without them the gr-digiham OOT module wouldn't be possible
 - Franco Spinelli, IW2DHW for his continuous support and testing of ths module